castar2001kr/c_python_Ipc_mine/README.md

 You can run a.exe and msgqueue.py as child_process through sys1.js.
-and then, the two child processes would be connected by two addresses.
+and then, the two child processes would be connected by std in and out.